 Foot and toe surgeries, though invasive and unnecessary in many cases, can indeed yield positive outcomes if the proper post-surgical recovery techniques are adopted and practiced with consistency and diligence.
 The natural, non-invasive recovery methods described in this article are for people who have moved beyond the initial phase of their recovery; that is, after the pain, inflammation, and temporary immobility associated with the surgery has subsided or run its course.

 The body needs to recover on its own for a short while before many of these strategies can be successfully employed.
-But a post-surgical patient should also not wait too long before incorporating these strategies into his or her post-surgical foot care plan.
+But a person who has undergone foot or toe surgery should also not wait too long before incorporating these strategies into his or her post-surgical foot care routine.
 Incorporating these approaches at the right time is important in avoiding long-term complications and problems associated with immobility, scar tissue, etc.